DragRedSim/auto-datfile-generator/README.md

 ![Daily Rebuild Status](https://github.com/dragredsim/auto-datfile-generator/actions/workflows/daily-rebuild.yml/badge.svg)

 WWW profiles to use in clrmamepro for an assortment of DAT sets.

+Currently automatic generation on this repository is disabled, as it is in an incomplete state.
+No automatic updates will be produced until further notice.
-Refreshes once every 24h automatically.
+~~Refreshes once every 24h automatically.
 If a task fails, its files will not be updated until the next run, but they will not be removed either.
-As such, if changes on the source side break these scripts, they may become out of date.
+As such, if changes on the source side break these scripts, they may become out of date.~~

 Retool has been deprecated by its author; as such, I no longer feel comfortable producing 1G1R collections using its clonelist functionality.
 This is because I intend for this to be a mostly automatic project; one which I do not need to maintain to any great degree.
 Having unmaintained dependencies goes against this theory into the future.
-I will shortly remove references in the code to it.

-~~Some feeds (No-Intro, Redump) have Retool variant feeds available.
-These have been pre-processed to provide a 1G1R collection according to my preferences.
-If you wish to have your own preferences, fork the repository and edit the appropriate files in `handler.py` and the `retool-config` folder.~~

 Note that URL sources marked with a ⬇️ have alternate feeds available, which will download the DAT files directly from their hosts, instead of from a compiled ZIP archive hosted on this repository.
 They may be more up-to-date by up to 24 hours, but no guarantees are offered in regards to their compatibility or availability.